davidpanonce-nx/VeriPol/README.md

 ***
 ## VeriPol Current Status
-As of now VeriPol is on its early stages (verison 1.0.0-beta).
-There are still a lot of data that needs to be gathered and included.
-The app will further be tested once it will be deployed and gets its first end users.
-Presence of bugs will not be denied but will be fixed as soon as possible.
+As of now VeriPol is on its early stages (verison 0.1-beta).
+To be released for usability tests.

 # VeriPol Sample Screens